Home of Shalom Organizes Acts of Kindness

 Upper Columbia Conference Communications Coordinator

-Be Bold for Jesus, a Christian Conference in Spokane, WA, took place from October 3-5 with Shine 104.9 Chaplain and Home of Shalom Pastor Tyler Kern representing Shine 104.9 as a guest speaker and organizer of the event’s community service projects.
+Be Bold for Jesus, a Christian Conference in Spokane, WA, took place from October 3-5, 2025.
+Tyler Kern, Shine 104.9 Chaplain and Home of Shalom Pastor, represented Shine 104.9 as a guest speaker and organizer of the event’s community service projects.

 Kern was given the opportunity to speak to an audience of youth and young adults during the event, giving his testimony on his spiritual journey finding purpose in Jesus.
 He shared his history growing up in the church, how he left the church, and pursuing filmmaking until he felt called to ministry.

 “We all have a story to tell,” said Kern.
-“Because when someone asks you ‘how are you so sure that God exists?’
+“When someone asks you ‘how are you so sure that God exists?’
 You can say ‘I know because I have experienced His presence in my life.’”

 At the end of 2024, event organizers reached out to Shine 104.9 to help plan for 2025’s event.
 With the news that the upcoming conference would only be held on Friday and Saturday, Shine Chaplain Tyler Kern saw an opportunity to practice bold faith in service of others.